Pritz395/proposal-draft/second_review.md

     - How to query badges/leaderboards.
     - How to wire badge events to course unlocks.

-- **Testing & docs**
-  - Tests and mocked demos using GHSC verification events (real or simulated).
-  - Contributor guide (how security rewards work).
-  - Education integration guide (how to consume the bridge).

 ---

 ## Uncovered points in “light C” (explicitly out of scope)